insure logo

 When does car insurance cover damages if someone else drives your car?

-Because car insurance typically follows the car, not the driver, your policy generally covers damages if someone not listed on your policy drives your car and causes an accident.
-For example, if your friend drives your car and crashes, your policy would likely cover the damages, but the extent of coverage depends on your policy terms.
-If you don’t carry collision coverage, damages to your own car won’t be covered.
+Because car insurance typically follows the car, not the driver, your policy generally covers damages if someone not listed drives your car and causes an accident.
+For example, if your friend drives your car and crashes, your policy would likely cover the damage, but the extent of coverage depends on your policy terms.
+If you don’t carry collision coverage, for example, damage to your car won’t be covered.

-It’s crucial to contact your insurer to understand your policy’s terms, as some policies exclude coverage for certain drivers, like relatives not listed on the policy or “excluded drivers.”
+Understanding your policy is crucial, as some carriers won’t cover specific drivers, like relatives not listed on the policy or named excluded drivers.
 Rules and coverage options also vary by state.

-In cases of non-permissive use—when someone drives your car without your permission—your friend’s insurance, if they have it, may be responsible for damages.
-If they’re uninsured, they could be personally liable, or you might need to file a claim under your policy if you have collision coverage.
+In cases of non-permissive use (e.g., when someone drives your car without your permission) your friend’s insurance, if they have it, may be responsible for damages.
+If uninsured, they could be personally liable, or you might need to file a claim under your policy if you have collision coverage.
 Similarly, if damages exceed your policy limits, your friend’s insurance might cover the remainder.

-If you frequently drive a car you don’t own, consider non-owner car insurance to ensure proper coverage.
+If you often drive a car you don’t own, consider getting non-owner car insurance to ensure coverage.

 Do insurance rates go up if someone else crashes my car?

 Usually, yes.
-Your insurance company doesn’t care if you are behind the wheel or a friend is driving.
+Your insurance company doesn’t care if you are driving or a friend is.

 “If you lend out your vehicle, there is a potential that an at-fault crash, moving violation or any insurance claim could impact your insurance premium or even renewal,” Walker says.

-If you have accident forgiveness on your policy, you may get away without an increase if you meet the parameters of the program.
-Accident forgiveness can be given as a perk to long-time customers with a clean driving record or as an add-on that you pay for once you are eligible.
+If your policy includes accident forgiveness and you meet the requirements, your rate may not increase after a qualifying accident.
+Accident forgiveness can be extended as a perk to long-time customers with a clean driving record or as an add-on that you pay for once you are eligible.

 State Farm$1,984 $2,438 $2,800